microsoft/delta-kusto/documentation/parameter-file.md

 systemManagedIdentity|boolean|No|false|Opting in means using the system managed identity of whatever compute Delta Kusto runs on (e.g. Azure VM, AKS, etc.). userManagedIdentity|object|No|N/A|[User Managed Identity object](#user-managed-identity-object).

-Although none of the properties are not required, at most one of them must be provided if the token provider object is provided.
-The case where none is provided is possible when no real ADX cluster is involved (doing delta between scripts).
+Although none of the properties are not required, one and only one of them must be provided if the token provider object is provided.

 ### Source object